Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/README.md

 ```
 The web service will be running in http://localhost:8070/

-2. Now copy and paste your pdfs into the directory called 'Papers', that you'll find inside the directory called 'compose', which location is: './AIandOpenScienceInResearchSoftwareEngineering-main/Docker/compose' if you are inside the directory that was downloaded when downloading this repository.
+2. Now copy and paste your pdfs into the directory called 'Papers', that you'll find inside the directory called 'compose', which location is: './AIandOpenScienceInResearchSoftwareEngineering-main/Docker/compose'.

 3. Now in your terminal, make sure that you are inside the directory 'compose' which location is: './AIandOpenScienceInResearchSoftwareEngineering-main/Docker/compose', and run the next command:
 ```bash
   python request_grobid.py
 ```
-This runs a Python script that'll connect to the GROBID server using the Grobid Python client library, and downloads all of the XML of the pdfs inside the 'Papers' directory, this might take a few minutes.
+This runs a Python script that'll connect to the GROBID server using the Grobid Python client library, and downloads all of the XML of the pdfs inside the 'Papers' directory, this might take a few minutes, if it takes too long stop the Grobid container, start it again and execute request_grobid.py again.

 ## Running the Python scripts with Docker compose